MicrosoftDocs/quantum-docs/articles/provider-support-honeywell.md

 ### 1.2	Honeywell severity index and response SLA

-If the Honeywell engineer determines that the issue does not fall within the bounds of our incident response commitments, or does not have the right severity classification, they may opt at their sole discretion to adjust the severity and/or end support if the new severity does not require it.
+If the Honeywell engineer determines that the issue doesn't fall within the bounds of our incident response commitments, or doesn't have the right severity classification, they may opt at their sole discretion to adjust the severity and/or end support if the new severity doesn't require it.

 Certain problems may be easier to address than others, and we may not be able to completely resolve the problem with our initial response.
-If we are unable to reasonably resolve the problem, we will make a good faith effort to give an assessment of the issue and an estimated time for resolution.
+If we're unable to reasonably resolve the problem, we'll make a good faith effort to give an assessment of the issue and an estimated time for resolution.

 _Table 2: Definition of Severity Index_